EMERGENCY EVACUATION PROTOCOL

 4. CALL EEE EMERGENCY HOTLINE:

 This should be your last evacuation option.
 This hotline is only for the emergency evacuation of large animals.
-If you have any other issues, please call 911 or your veterinarian.
+EEE is also a County 911 resource.
 Before you call, view our “Request for Assistance” to know what information the EEE dispatcher will be asking you.
 There are only a few questions, but it will save a lot of time when time is short if you are ready to answer.
 It is a good idea to print out the Questionnaire or copy the questions on paper, (and fill out your answers).

 5. SHELTER-IN-PLACE.
 If your animals must stay, know how to have them shelter-in-place.
 There are things you can do for yourself and your animals to have the best outcome.
 View our SHELTER-IN-PLACE page for instructions.